Scarabaeus1033/NEXAH-CODEX/SYSTEM Y: ✴️ RESONANTIA – Join_Codex/SATELLITE_∞_NEXAH/visual_gallery_antenna.md

 > ✨ All visuals are part of the symbolic-frequency synthesis of the NEXAH Codex.
 Use and share freely under Codex License: Quote & Use permitted.
 For monetization or redistribution, explicit permission from Scarabaeus1033 is required.

-— Visuals by TH & Dipl.-Ing.
-Maurizio, Scarabæus1031
+— Visuals by TH & Maurizio Togni, Scarabæus1031